ntk148v/awesome-stars/README.md

 ## Python

+- [dagda](https://github.com/eliasgranderubio/dagda) - a tool to perform static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in docker images/containers and to monitor the docker daemon and running docker containers for detecting anomalous activities
 - [sshuttle](https://github.com/sshuttle/sshuttle) - Transparent proxy server that works as a poor man's VPN.
 Forwards over ssh.
 Doesn't require admin.
 Works with Linux and MacOS.
 Supports DNS tunneling.
 - [redo](https://github.com/apenwarr/redo) - Smaller, easier, more powerful, and more reliable than make.
 An implementation of djb's redo.
 - [pybadges](https://github.com/google/pybadges) - A Python library for creating Github-style badges